-- A commodities futures contract is a financial instrument in which a party agrees to pay a fixed price for a fixed quantity of a commodity at a specified future date.
-The total cost of the commodities underlying a futures contract at their current price (or spot price) is often referred to as "notional amount."
-Futures contracts are traded at market prices on exchanges pursuant to terms common to all market participants. - A futures contract is fully margined when a fund has deposited the amount required to enter into and maintain the contract, as determined by a commodity futures exchange, including the New York Mercantile Exchange, ICE Futures, Chicago Board of Trade, Chicago Mercantile Exchange, London Metal Exchange, and Commodity Exchange, Inc. (collectively, the "Futures Exchanges"), which is typically 5% to 10% of the contract amount. - A futures contract is fully collateralized when a fund holds cash or cash equivalents, government securities, or other liquid investments at least equal in value to the notional amount of the contract.
+A commodity futures contract is a financial instrument in which a party agrees to pay a fixed price for a fixed quantity of a commodity at a specified future date.
+The total cost of the commodity (e.g., physical gold) underlying a futures contract at its current price (or spot price) is often referred to as "notional amount."
+Futures contracts are traded at market prices on exchanges pursuant to terms common to all market participants.